 Here are some ways that you can create a strong and healthy HOA community:

-Monthly financial reports are crucial to the success of an HOA.
+Monthly financial reports are crucial to an HOA’s success.
 By conducting monthly assessments, the board can ensure proper community association management.
 HOA financial reports include account ledgers, balance sheets, income and expense statements, budget comparison reports, check register sheets, and bank reconciliation statements.

 By looking at these documents each month, the board members will have an easier time monitoring the financial health of the community.
-You’ll be able to see errors or anomalies early on and avoid financial mistakes that can end up costing your HOA greatly.
+You’ll be able to see errors or anomalies early on and avoid financial mistakes that can cost your HOA greatly.

 If you have HOA software or employ an HOA management company, they can help create monthly financial reports that are organized and easy to understand.
-This makes it easy for board members to make better and more informed decisions for their community.
+This allows board members to make better and more informed decisions for their community.

 To have a successful and healthy community, board members must also conduct yearly assessments for HOA operations.
 This helps check if the HOA is still running according to its mission, vision, and strategic objectives.
 If not, the yearly assessment will help you adjust operations and ensure that it is aligned to both short- and long-term HOA goals.